 Lanyards and wristbands, cinch attachments, D-rings, and self-vulcanizing tape can keep tools from falling without impairing a worker’s ability to use the tool effectively.
 Tools that weigh more than five pounds must be tied to a structure or to an anchor point.

-Caught-between and caught-in accidents can cause catastrophic injuries including spinal cord injuries, traumatic brain injuries, broken bones, nerve and muscle damage, paralysis, and limb injuries that require amputations.
+Caught-in and caught-between accidents can cause catastrophic injuries including spinal cord injuries, traumatic brain injuries, broken bones, nerve and muscle damage, paralysis, and limb injuries requiring amputations.

-Electrocution and electrical injuries can happen at construction sites when a worker has contact, directly or indirectly, with live electrical equipment or wiring including junction boxes, control panels, light fixtures, transformers, and circuit breakers.
+Electrical injuries can occur at construction sites when a worker has contact, directly or indirectly, with live electrical equipment or wiring including junction boxes, control panels, light fixtures, transformers, and circuit breakers.

 Construction workers are also at risk from power lines and from defective equipment including extension cords, power tools, and portable lights.
 Construction workers should never allow any electrical equipment to come in contact with standing or accumulated water.

-If you are a construction worker, always shut down and lock or tag out electrical parts or circuits that you work on or near.
-Wear the appropriate personal safety equipment and use the right tools whenever you work with or in the vicinity of live electricity.
+If you are a construction worker, it is important to always shut down and lock or tag out electrical parts or circuits that you work on or near.
+Wear the appropriate personal safety equipment and use the right tools whenever working within the vicinity of live electricity.

 Harmful dust, gases, and fumes are commonly found on construction sites.
 The U.S. Bureau of Labor Statistics reports that every year, about two thousand U.S. construction workers report lung and skin diseases that are linked to on-the-job exposure to toxic chemicals.